 Despite stating regularly that "Everyone lies", it rarely occurs to the team that asking somebody if they've slept around is unlikely to elicit the truth, even more so when they're asking a child in the presence of their parents.
 It's not like House wouldn't happily lie (eg. "Sorry, there seems to be a problem with your insurance - we need you to go down to accounts to clear it up, we can't do anything until it's sorted out") to get them away from whoever they might want to keep a secret from.

 "Maternity" — Every doctor at Princeton Plainsboro managed to conveniently forget that newborns carry the same antibodies as their mothers.

-Admittedly kinda silly, but they were more concerned with dying babies and they were only stumped for a short time before the "Oh that's right!" moment
+Admittedly kinda silly, but they were more concerned with dying babies, and it was really just a momentary confusion before the "Oh, that's right!" hits.

 "Histories" — Foreman didn't make a connection between the bats he found at a homeless patients shelter and rabies.

 "Spin" — It takes the doctors an absurdly long time to realize that a patient's self-administered blood transfusions note a form of athletic cheating known as "blood doping" and use of a hyperbaric chamber note also a tactic to gain a competitive edge could have been masking the existence of a chronic condition by unwittingly treating the symptoms.

 "Distractions" — Every doctor failed to notice the cigarette burn and nicotine stains on the patient.

 This one at least makes sense, even if it is an oversight; the patient was severely burned from an accident by the time they saw him.
 A single burn on someone who is so badly burned could easily escape notice, and with their attention focused on his injuries, they might miss something like a nicotine stain.
 (As he was in an induced coma, he also wouldn't be moving his hands and thus drawing attention to them.